-CJS3113 Social Ethics 3 Hours --------- --------------- --------- broad foundation of interdisciplinary knowledge illustrating the importance, functions, and effects of law and justice.
+CJS3113 Social Ethics 3 Hours

+This course is designed to explore justice, law, and civic life from historical, comparative, social science, and contemporary perspectives.
+The course will introduce students to the broad foundation of interdisciplinary knowledge illustrating the importance, functions, and effects of law and justice.
 The course will illustrate the principles of justice through contemporary issues, and it will focus on what individuals can do to pursue justice in society.
 Must be a CJS Major with 2.0 cumulative GPA; Prerequisite: CJS 1103 and CLE 1103.
 Permission of instructor.